MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_Raw_Data.png" alt="The IOTC Raw Data view for Hello World Message" width = 300/>

 After these initial values are sent, the script begins publishing spoofed temperature sensor telemetry at the "telemetryInterval" rate.
-The telemetry interval defaults to 10 seconds, but this is a writeable property that can be updated from IoT Central.
+The telemetry interval defaults to 10 seconds, but this is a writeble property that can be updated from IoT Central.

 <img src="./media/IOTC_Temperature_Telemetry.png" alt="The IOTC Raw Data view of light sensor data" width = 600/>